-The design of Victoria’s new aquatic and wellness centre to replace the Crystal Pool has been informed by technical analysis and extensive public engagement, as illustrated in the Feasibility Study (2016), conceptual design refinement (2017) and schematic design (2018).
-Design development work is planned to be completed by the end of 2018 after which a final design will be presented to Council.
+To this point, the process to design Victoria’s new aquatic and wellness centre has been informed by technical analysis and extensive public engagement, as illustrated in the Feasibility Study (2016), conceptual design refinement (2017) and schematic design (2018).

 In total more than 4,400 people have participated in community engagement activities, which included Open Houses, surveys, stakeholder meetings, feedback boards at Crystal Pool, and community events.